vert-x/vert-x.github.io/docs_md/mods_manual.md

     "main": "somedir/starter.rb"

+All language implementations in Vert.x are themselves implemented as modules.
 In order to determine which language implementation module to use to run the main, Vert.x usually looks at the file extension, and uses the mapping defined in the file `langs.properties` in the Vert.x installation `conf` directory to look up the language implementation.

 In some cases there is ambiguity, for example given a FQCN should we assume the class is Java or Groovy?
 In these cases the main can be prefixed with the name of the language implementation to use, for example:

     "main": "groovy:org.mycompany.mymod.MyCompiledGroovyClass"